openebs/website/website/src/blogs/resize-k8s-statefulset-without-impact.md

 title: Resize Kubernetes StatefulSets without impact
 author: Sai Chaithanya
 author_info: A developer whos is always eager to learn, loves algorithms, maths, Kubernetes, and programming, Passionate towards Data Science.
 Enjoys playing kabaddi and traveling.
+excerpt: Read this post if you are a cStor CSI user who's looking to resize statefulsets without any impact of StatefulSet applcations.
 tags: Kubernetes, Openebs
 date: 25-08-2020
 ---